Asian shares gain after Fed chair signals slower rate hikes - KESQ

 AP Business Writer

-Signs that China may be shifting its approach to containing COVID-19 outbreaks to focus more on vaccinations, while some cities have lifted pandemic lockdowns, also helped lift sentiment.
+Signs that China may be shifting its approach to containing COVID-19 outbreaks to focus more on vaccinations also helped drive buying of shares across the region.

 “We have a risk management balance to strike,” Powell said.
 “And we think that slowing down (on rate hikes) at this point is a good way to balance the risks.”